The numbers state the obvious, the auto industry is in trouble.

 What this says is that repossessions and credit loan defaults will stay about the same for 2009, but delinquencies will continue to rise.
-Perhaps, instead of giving customers zero percent financing they could give their customer a longer period of time to pay their bill, say 45 days.
+Perhaps, instead of giving customers zero percent financing, they could give their customers a longer period of time to pay their bill, say 45 days.
 This could spur sales and help the consumer from going into default.
 After all, the banks are loaning the customer the money from the bailout we loaned them.
 We should have some leverage with the banks, now is the time to use it.

 How is today’s economy affecting the car dealers and their buying power?